Peterpiotr/siguren-documentation/docs/source/operation/recovery-operation.rst

 Procedure n°6-1 : Recovery after load arrest - Operation from the hardware buttons
 ------------------------------------------------------------------------------------

+.. illustrations are missing in the source document.

 This procedure has to be followed after a load drop.

 The MotoSuiveur Unit carries the load.